PolusAI/image-tools/utils/polus-imagej-macro-plugin/README.md

 # ImageJ Macro Plugin

 The plugin implements the ImageJ macro.
-Any macro can be run on an image as long as long as the macro is perfomed on some input image.
+Any macro can be run on an image as long as the macro is performed on some input image.
 Note that running ImageJ macros in headless mode is not yet fully supported by [pyimagej](https://github.com/imagej/pyimagej); therefore, there are several items which are important to note when scripting macros.

 1. All macros must have this line at the top `setBatchMode(true);`.
 If this is not present the plugin will fail to find the input image.

-2. After the macro has been run on the input image it will retreive the image with the same title as the input image + '-output'.
+2. After the macro has been run on the input image it will retrieve the image with the same title as the input image + '-output'.
 An example of how to achieve this in the macro script is below.